OpenOCL/openocl.github.io/get-started.md

 ocl.mainCartPole
 ```

-If the file ending `.mltbx` is not associated with Matlab, open Matlab navigate to the `.mltbx` file, and double click within Matlab and install the toolbox.
+If the file ending `.mltbx` is not associated with Matlab, open Matlab navigate to the `.mltbx` file, and *right click* within Matlab on the file and install the toolbox.

 ![Installing .mltbx Matlab toolbox](/assets/img/mltbx-install.png)